 Level the playing field

-For nearly 20 years, Warren has been empowering spokespeople across Canada, teaching them how to conduct strategic, disciplined media interviews - whether they're dealing with a product launch, a contentious issue or a full-blown crisis.
+For two decades, Warren has been empowering spokespeople across Canada, teaching them how to conduct strategic, disciplined media interviews - whether they're dealing with a product launch, a contentious issue or a full-blown crisis.

 Along the way, he's helped companies from nearly every industry improve the quality of their media coverage.